-- Completing and filing the Retail Delivery Fee Return using the DR 1786 form will register a Retail Delivery Fee account for you.
+- Completing and filing the Retail Delivery Fee Return using form DR 1786 will register a Retail Delivery Fee account for you.

 Reporting & Payment

-Retailers who are required to collect the retail delivery fee will file the Retail Delivery Fee Return (DR 1786) and pay the fee to the Colorado Department of Revenue.
+Retailers who are required to collect the retail delivery fee will file the Retail Delivery Fee Return, form DR 1786, and pay the fee to the Colorado Department of Revenue.

-- Only one return will be required for all locations (sites) on your account.
+- Only one return is required for all locations (sites) on your account.

 - Filing and payment can be submitted through multiple channels:

 For additional information on payment options, see our Tax Payments web page.
-The EFT Payment - ACH Debit payment method will not be available until later in 2022, but all other payment methods will be available for your first filing.
+The EFT Payment - ACH Debit payment method will not be available until early 2023, but all other payment methods will be available for your first filing.